trondhindenes/Kubelini/README.md

 - `aws_secret_access_key`

 ### TODO
-- Implement better change tracking: Some of the tasks performed (such as kubelet registration) are not properly idempodent, and will currently execute everytime the playbook is run.
+- Implement better change tracking.
+Many of the tasks currently rely on simple `if file exists` logic, and could be made more robust.
 - Smoother kubernetes api interaction: For now we just fire stuff at kubernetes using kubectl.
 A "native" Kubernetes module for Ansible is being developed, so watch this space!
 - Implement encryption of secrets